-Federal Direct Stafford Loans - are fixed interest rate loans offered to eligible students regardless of need.
+Federal Direct Loans - are fixed interest rate loans offered to eligible students regardless of need.
 Students must be enrolled at least half time to be eligible.
 Annual limits are \$3,500 for freshmen, \$4,500 for sophomores, and \$5,500 for juniors and seniors.

 Repayment begins six months after a student ceases to be enrolled at least half time.
 Students may also apply for additional unsubsidized amounts.
 Annual unsubsidized loan limits are \$2,000 for dependent students.
 Students who meet the federal definition of independent can qualify for up to \$4,000 -\$5,000 in additional unsubsidized loan funds annually.

-Federal Perkins Loan - is a need-based loan program with awards averaging \$2,000 per year.
+Federal Perkins Loan - is a need-based loan program awarded on a funds-available basis to upperclass students and average \$2,000 per year.
 Repayment begins six to nine months after you are no longer enrolled at least half time.

-Federal Direct PLUS Loan - is a loan borrowed by a parent of a dependent, undergraduate student.
+Federal Direct PLUS Loan - is a loan borrowed by a parent of a dependent undergraduate student.
 Repayment begins within 60 days after the loan is fully disbursed, but can be deferred in some cases.
 Alternative Loans - are not part of the federal program.
 These loans are credit-based and may be obtained through private lenders.